Bremer Bank Review: Regional Banking With Flexible Account Options

 Bremer Bank vs. Sunrise Banks

-Sunrise Banks offers many of the same products and services as Bremer Bank, and interest rates are a bit higher.
-Sunrise Banks is a proponent of what it calls ‘ethical banking,’ which means they invest in the local community and offer net zero financing for energy efficient projects.
+Sunrise Banks offers many of the same products and services that Bremer Bank did, and interest rates are a bit higher.
+Sunrise Banks is a proponent of what it calls “ethical banking,” which means they invest in the local community and offer net-zero financing for energy-efficient projects.

 Bremer Bank vs. Merchants Bank

-Merchants Bank offers a similar menu of products and services to Bremer Bank, plus a special checking account for military families.
+Merchants Bank offers a similar menu of products and services to what Bremer Bank had, plus a special accounts for military families.
 Interest rates for checking, savings and CD accounts are slightly higher at Merchants Bank.

 Bremer Bank vs. Community Resource Bank